Fermi Geometry of the Higgs Sector: Field space geometry of the Higgs sector

 becomes a direct probe of its corresponding curvature component at high energies.\footnote{These curvature components are not all independent, and can be converted into one another via a polarization identity.
 It is not surprising that neglecting some curvature components makes the amplitude depend on fewer curvature components.
 The simplicity of the dependence in \cref{eq:A_pi3_simple} is less trivial.} We can then also expect a simple relationship \cref{eq:singularity_from_unitarity} between the scale of unitarity violation at moderate multiplicity $N$ and any singularity of $R_{\bm{\pi_1} \bm{\pi_2} \bm{\pi_3} \bm{h}}$ along $\mathcal{H}$.
-Roughly speaking, such theories must be more strongly curved in the $S^3$ along the Goldstone directions than in the $\mathbb{R}$ along the Higgs direction.
-Outside of such situations, numerical techniques may be required to precisely separate the competing contributions \cite{Cohen:2021ucp}.
+Roughly speaking, theories for which such factorizable terms drop out must be more strongly curved in the $S^3$ along the Goldstone directions than in the $\mathbb{R}$ along the Higgs direction.
+Outside of these situations, numerical techniques may be required to precisely separate all competing contributions, contact and factorizable \cite{Cohen:2021ucp}.
 Nevertheless, by rendering $\mathcal{H}$ a geodesic, $F_{2D} = 0$ remains a useful condition that aligns scattering processes with an increasing number of Higgs states directly with the geometry along the Higgs axis.
 Otherwise, when measuring any proper distance with respect to the vacuum, one must account for deviations that are hard to nail down with perturbative amplitudes.

 For concreteness, consider extending the SM with a real $SU(2)_L$ triplet scalar $\Phi_A$:

 where we parameterize $\Phi_A$ in the unitary basis as \cite{Cohen:2020xca}

 This field leaves the fermion sector untouched, but introduces new custodial symmetry violation in the scalar sector due to the coupling $\eta$.
 We take the constants to satisfy $\lambda, \lambda_{\Phi}, \eta > 0$ and $|\kappa| < \sqrt{\lambda \lambda_\Phi}$, ensuring in particular that $V_{\text{UV}}$ is bounded below and that the cubic polynomial